swaywm/sway/README.md

 ### Nix

-If you have Nix installed, you can run SwayFX with a single command:
+If you have Nix installed, you can build and run SwayFX easily:

 ```
-nix run github:WillPower3309/swayfx
+nix build
+./result/bin/sway
 ```

 You can also bring up a development shell and follow the build instructions below, without installing all of the dependencies manually: